lina-x64/lina.sh/blog_posts/spotify-status-without-js.md

 ## The challenge

 Typically, when you want real-time updates (like displaying the song you're listening to on Spotify), you'd use JavaScript.
-It makes sense - JavaScript is the go-to for dynamic content.
 But well, my website *was* written fully without JavaScript, and I didn't want to just "throw that away" for adding a Spotify status.
-I wanted to **avoid JavaScript** completely and still keep the status updated **automatically and dynamically**.
+I wanted to avoid JavaScript completely and still keep the status updated **automatically and dynamically**.

-So how did I do it?
 Here's the trick:
-I used server-side streaming and some clever use of CSS.
-No fancy JavaScript, just good old HTML and CSS (and a bit of Python magic).
+I used server-side streaming and some silly use of CSS.
+No JavaScript, just "basic" HTML and CSS (and a bit of Python in the backend).

 ## How it works
 The basic idea is pretty simple: